 About the Author…

-As strongly implied by the title of this website (if not the preceding paragraph), I am the eponymous R.C.
+As might be inferred based upon the title of this website (if not the preceding paragraph), I am the eponymous R.C.
 Montgomery.
 That stands for Robert Connor, but I usually go by my middle name to avoid confusion with the movie star.
-Among the handful of things that I am, the one that springs most aptly to the forefront is “writer”, a field in which I claim dubious merit, but to which I apply most of my ambitions, for I lack any significant skill in any other.
-Some other apt descriptors I might apply to myself would include song collector and autodidactic folklorist (“folk folklorist”, if you will), amateur historian, music lover, vehement regionalist Texan, preservation and conservation advocate, aspiring drugstore cowboy, middling guitar picker, devout Texan, hopeless nostalgic, and self-described “maverick”; if I were rich enough, I’d probably be “eccentric.”
-It seems that all throughout my life, I have been haunted by ghosts from the past, fueling an inexplicable yearning for experiences that were never my own, and it is that which seems to fuel many of my endeavors; that may sound hokey, but I swear to you that it’s true.
+Among the handful of positive epithets that I can rightly claim, the one that seems most aptly at the forefront is “writer”, an occupation in which I do not claim any significant merit, but to which I apply most of my ambitions, for I lack any significant marketable skill in any other.
+Some others I might apply to myself would include song collector and autodidactic folklorist (“folk folklorist”, if you will), amateur historian, music lover, vehement regionalist Texan, preservation and conservation advocate, aspiring drugstore cowboy, middling guitar picker, hopeless nostalgic, and self-described “maverick”—not necessarily in that order.
+If you’ve come here to read my life’s story, well, below is all I’m telling.

 About the Website…

 RCMontgomery.net first went live in the wee hours of September 26, 2019.
 Its creator, R. Connor Montgomery, has previously (and presently) served as the webmaster of Old Time Blues—the internet’s finest repository of 78 RPM records (if I do say so myself)—since 2015, and of Fett1138.net—home of the Star Wars fan group, the Followers of Mandalore—since 2009.

 This website uses WordPress with the Twenty Eleven theme; the background image comes from circa 1920s postcard of Fredericksburg, Texas, in author’s collection.
 Logo typeface is “Morphine” font by Billy Argel, licensed free for personal use (for which this site, involving no monetary gain or exchange whatsoever, should qualify).
 Site logo and favicon was created with Monogram Frames free online monogram maker, licensed free for personal use with attribution.